 Finally, daily MySQL-level backups are taken of the database, still from inside Amazon AWS, and these are also stored in Amazon S3.

 Yes, Scrumwise complies with all requirements and best practices for secure credit card processing.
 Scrumwise is certified PCI DSS compliant and is scanned regularly by SecurityMetrics.
-Your credit card information is securely stored and processed by CyberSource, the world's leading payment gateway, owned by Visa.
+Your credit card information is securely stored and processed by CyberSource and Braintree, two of the world's leading payment gateways, owned by Visa and PayPal.

 We will announce planned maintenance on Twitter, and you can also get notified by email, if you'd like.
 You will also be notified some hours in advance directly in Scrumwise.
 Before maintenance starts, you will get a final notification in Scrumwise and all of your changes will be saved automatically, and Scrumwise will go into maintenance mode.
 So, you'll never lose any changes as a result of a maintenance.